redhat-cop/namespace-configuration-operator/docs/TEMPLATE_FILTERING_LOGS_EXPLANATION.md

 3. **Production Log Level**: In production, use `ZAP_LOG_LEVEL=info` (or 0) to avoid verbose debug logs

 4. **Group Naming Convention**: Use consistent naming conventions to make pattern matching predictable

+5. **Verify Groups Exist**: When troubleshooting, always verify that groups mentioned in logs actually exist in the cluster

 ## Summary